The Left Banke Too: Releases

 The entire album was at one time available on the 1992 compact disc There's Gonna Be a Storm: The Complete Recordings 1966–1969, but that compilation went out of print in the mid-1990s.
-On June 28, 2011, The Left Banke Too was reissued on Sundazed Records, remastered by Bob Irwin.
+On June 28, 2011, The Left Banke Too was reissued on Sundazed Music, remastered by Bob Irwin.

 Track listing

 Details are taken from the 1968 Smash Records release and might differ from other releases.